-Mayawati removes BSP's national coordinator from his post for anti-Rahul remark
+BSP VP gets the sack for attacking Rahul Gandhi’s foreign origins

-New Delhi, July 17: BSP supremo Mayawati came down heavily on party's national coordinator Jai Prakash Singh for saying that Rahul Gandhi will not succeed in Indian politics becasue of his foreign blood and removed him from his post
+New Delhi, July 17: BSP supremo Mayawati came down heavily on party's recently appointed VP Jai Prakash Singh for saying that Rahul Gandhi will not succeed in Indian politics becasue of his foreign blood and removed him from his post

 Addressing the first workers' conference to discuss the party's strategy for the Lok Sabha election on Monday, Jai Prakash Singh, among other things, said, "Rahul looks more like his mother than his father.
 And his mother is a foreigner, thus he can never be PM".